How to Keep that Mouse Out of Your House

 Contrary to what you see on TV, cheese is not the best bait for mice or rats.
 The best possible bait to use is peanut butter.
 When putting peanut butter on the trap, placement is key.
 It’s important to put a moderate amount of the bait right in the middle of the trap so the mouse has to fully climb onto the trigger.

 What should I do if I see a mouse in my home?

 Call us immediately and seal all of the food in your home.
 If you see one mouse, we can guarantee that there are more.
 It’s imperative to solve the problem immediately before the infestation gets out of control.

 Are there any natural remedies to keep mice and rats away?

 There are some natural remedies you can use to help keep rodents out of your home.
 Mice don’t particularly like peppermint, so soaking cotton balls in 100% peppermint oil and placing them in suspected entry points can help deter mice away.
-Placing steel wool in holes/gaps can also be effective because the steel wool will irritate the mouse’s teeth.
+Placing steel wool in holes/gaps can also be effective because it will irritate the mouse’s teeth.
 There are also humane traps that allow you to catch the mice/rats alive and then release them.
-It’s important to release them at least a mile away from your home so they don’t find their way back.
+It’s important to release them at least a mile from your home so they don’t find their way back.